jonorthwash/ud-annotatrix/README.md

  - SDParse
  - plain text

-NOTE: [brat](http://brat.nlplab.org) is a similar corpus annotation tool, but we're aiming for a simpler, cleaner, faster interface optimized for Universal Dependencies with an optional server-side component.
+Note: [brat](http://brat.nlplab.org) is a similar corpus annotation tool, but we're aiming for a simpler, cleaner, faster interface optimized for Universal Dependencies with an optional server-side component.

 ##### Contents
 [Features](#features)